home-assistant/alerts.home-assistant.io/alerts/nest.markdown

 ## New Users

 New users may sign up using *Web Auth* without issue.
-Follow the [documentation](https://www.home-assistant.io/integrations/nest/) which has been updated to use *Web Auth* and a *My Home Assistant* redirect url using Home Assistant `2022.06` or newer.
+Follow the [documentation](https://www.home-assistant.io/integrations/nest/) which has been updated to use *Web Auth* and a *My Home Assistant* redirect URL using Home Assistant `2022.6` or newer.

 ## Existing Users: App Auth